Types of Car Dents and How to Remove Them

 Sharp Dent

-If your car hits small metal objects, it can result in a small localized sharp dent.
-These dents tend to be pointy and angular with a protruding appearance.
-Repairing such dents depends on how deep the dent is.
+If your car hits small metal objects, it can result in a small, localised, sharp dent.
+These dents are typically narrow, concentrated and deeper than standard dents.
+Repairing such dents depends on how deep they are.

 Creased Dent